YuhaiLi78/academic-kickstart/content/home/experience.md

   location = "Los Angeles, California" date_start = "2020-04"
   date_end = "2020-06"
-  description = "CIVIL M20: Introduction to Computer Programming with MATLAB"
+  description = """
-  * Assisted in developing course curriculum.
+  * Assisted in developing course curriculum at CIVIL M20: Introduction to Computer Programming with MATLAB
   * Held weekly 2-hour lectures to assist students through development of homework assginments and projects that allow students to solve real scientific problems
   * Delicated 4-5 hours per week to answer questions and facilitate a supportive and energetic community that lasts beyond the formal courses
+  """

 [[experience]]
   title = "Machine Learning Research Assistant"